rameenbabar/Creating-A-Music-Recommendation-Model-utilising-MLlib-of-Apache-Spark/README.md

 **Effectiveness with MFCCs and Other Audio Features:** For audio tracks, features like MFCCs capture aspects related to pitch and timbre, where differences can often be effectively quantified using linear distances.

-**Symmetry:** Euclidean distance is symmetric, meaning the distance from track A to track B is the same as from B to A, as reflected in your output.
+**Symmetry:** Euclidean distance is symmetric, meaning the distance from track A to track B is the same as from B to A.